Huskyeder/stackato-doc/admin/server/logging.rst

 Drains
 ------

 A "drain" is a receiver for a log stream.
-Logyard has three kinds:
+Logyard has four kinds:

 * TCP (e.g. tcp://10.0.11.101:12345)